 What we like: Great value for the output.

-What we don’t: Pretty barebones on features and bulky.
+What we don’t: Bulky and pretty barebones on features.

-The upside of the simplistic design is that the Explorer is ripe for the various accessories from Camp Chef, including a barbecue box, griddle, or pizza oven.
+The upside of the simplistic design is that the Explorer is ripe for various accessories from Camp Chef, including a barbecue box, griddle, or pizza oven.
 Large dials are easy to use and function in the same way as your cooktop at home, but unfortunately, it’s not a whole lot lighter than that home stove: The powder-coated assembly tips the scales at 30 pounds 8 ounces.
-Leaving behind the legs will trim some of that weight, but the Explorer remains overkill for less serious campers.
-Bigger groups should also check out the three-burner version of the Explorer, which adds an additional 30,000 BTUs of output for $260.
+Leaving behind the legs will trim some of that weight (and allow you to use the burners on a tabletop), but the Explorer remains overkill for less serious campers.
+Bigger groups should also check out the $260 three-burner version of the Explorer, which adds an additional 30,000 BTUs of output.
 And for a more fully featured two-burner alternative from Camp Chef, check out their popular (but much pricier) Pro 60X.

 See the Camp Chef Explorer